 2: Trek to Namche Bazaar (3440 m).

 It’s the second day of the trip.
 After breakfast, you’re going to Namche.
 The trek leads you through various beautiful villages with their lively culture.
-Furthermore, you will wander into the forests, it will possibly encounter the wildlife to the northeast valley of the Dudh Koshi River, crossing various bridges along the way.
+Furthermore, you will wander into the forests, possibly encountering the wildlife in the northeast valley of the Dudh Koshi River, crossing various bridges along the way.
 You are finally to get Namche.

 3: Acclimatization Day!